 So why you would even consider using DBS?
 The method that survived 100 years has definite advantages.
 If you name a blood analysis, it can probably be done on dried blood samples.

 Most information gleaned from wet blood samples are compatible with dried samples.
 DBS allows testing of various biological molecules such as nucleic acids, proteins, lipids, or small organic and non-organic molecules.
 Considering the relative ease and speed of collection as well as the low volume of blood required, DBS is suitable for initial screening of a large number of samples, rather than in-depth analysis.

-Examples of the types of studies where DBS is used successfully are widespread, from genetic and clinical diagnostic screening of newborns, field-testing for infectious diseases and forensics to epidemiological field.
+Examples of the types of studies where DBS is used successfully are widespread, from the genetic and clinical diagnostic screening of newborns, field-testing for infectious diseases and forensics to the epidemiological field.
 As a part of these studies, it is possible to detect metabolic markers, do hematological tests, toxicological and therapeutic drug analysis, LC-MS, immunochemistry, RT-PCR, and sequencing.